 We welcome applications from single people and couples who do not have children, as well as those who do.
-You must, however, have had some experience of caring for or working with other people’s children.
+You must, however, have had some experience of caring for or working with children.

 Do I need a spare bedroom to foster?

 Yes, a spare room is required.
 We need people who have a permanent spare bedroom for a foster child.
 Foster children are not able to share a room with your own children.

 Are there any age limits on who can foster?

 We have no upper age limit, but our foster carers do need to be at least 21 years of age.
 We welcome applicants whose children have since left the home and those in retirement.
 Our focus is on your experience and stability to support a child and having the energy to keep up with them!

 Yes, of course you can.
 We would work with you on the type of fostering you can offer and ensure careful matching with the right child.
 We always ask that people have the time, energy and flexibility to support a child or young person.